-C. Describe how your jurisdiction will ensure each COVID-19 vaccination provider is ready and able (e.g., staff is trained, internet connection and equipment are adequate) to report the required COVID-19 vaccine administration data elements to the IIS or other external system every 24 hours.
+C. Describe how your jurisdiction has ensured each COVID-19 vaccination provider is ready and able (e.g., staff is trained, internet connection and equipment are adequate) to report the required

+COVID-19 vaccine administration data elements to the IIS or other external system every 24 hours.

-Upon distribution of provider agreements, facilities will be notified of COVID vaccine reporting requirements, including internet access.
-If not actively participating in PA-SIIS, facilities will need to be enrolled and have staff trained to navigate various functions through the PA-SIIS and will be required to report vaccines administered within 24 hours.
-Training for newly enrolled providers will be done by PA-SIIS field staff and include needed functionality such as searching for patients, charting vaccination events, receiving shipments, reconciling inventory etc. There is a dependency on the reporting system to capture and report to the PA-SIIS.
+Upon distribution of provider agreements, facilities are notified of COVID vaccine reporting requirements, including internet access.
+If not actively participating in PA-SIIS, facilities are being enrolled and having staff trained to navigate various functions through the PA-SIIS and are required to report vaccines administered within 24 hours.
+Training for newly enrolled providers is done by PA-SIIS field staff and include needed functionality such as searching for patients, charting vaccination events, receiving shipments, reconciling inventory, etc. There is a dependency on the reporting system to capture and report to the PA-SIIS.

-- D. Describe the steps your jurisdiction will take to ensure real-time documentation and reporting of COVID-19 vaccine administration data from satellite, temporary, or off-site clinic settings.
-The DOH plans to assign dedicated staff to work alongside clinicians to search/enter patient information, verify demographics and enter vaccine information in real time as the vaccine is being administered.
-PA-SIIS will work with the Bureau of Emergency Preparedness and Response (BEPR) to capture COVID-19 data in real time for mass vaccination sites.
+D. Describe the steps your jurisdiction has taken to ensure real-time documentation and reporting of COVID-19 vaccine administration data from satellite, temporary, or off-site clinic settings.

+The DOH has assigned dedicated staff to work alongside clinicians to search/enter patient information, verify demographics and enter vaccine information in real time as the vaccine is being administered.
+PA-SIIS is working with the Bureau of Emergency Preparedness and Response (BEPR) to capture COVID-19 data in real time for mass vaccination sites.
 If there is an internet interruption at a location, staff will revert to paper collection of vaccine administration and data entry will resume when internet resumes, or at a location that has internet access.
-Contingency planning to have staff available to assist with data entry is being developed. - E. Describe how your jurisdiction will monitor provider-level data to ensure each dose of COVID-19 vaccine administered is fully documented and reported every 24 hours as well as steps to be taken when providers do not comply with documentation and reporting requirements.
+Contingency planning to have staff available to assist with data entry is being developed.

+E. Describe how your jurisdiction is monitoring provider-level data to ensure each dose of COVID-19 vaccine administered is fully documented and reported every 24 hours as well as steps to be taken when providers do not comply with documentation and reporting requirements.

-PA-SIIS will monitor facilities that receive COVID-19 vaccine inventory against data being reported to the PA-SIIS within 24 hours to identify those facilities that have no activities with reporting COVID-19 vaccine administration.
+PA-SIIS is monitoring facilities that receive COVID-19 vaccine inventory against data being reported to the PA-SIIS within 24 hours to identify those facilities that have no activities with reporting COVID-19 vaccine administration.
 PA-SIIS field staff will send notification to those facilities to identify the root cause of inactivity and both DOH and facility leadership will be notified.
 Leadership notification will include facility name, current inventory, last transmission, doses administered and contact information.

-F. Describe how your jurisdiction will generate and use COVID-19 vaccination coverage reports.
+F. Describe how your jurisdiction is generating and using COVID-19 vaccination coverage reports.

-Daily and weekly dashboards will be generated to assess coverage among race, ethnicity, gender, age, facility type and residence for monitoring disease outbreak or disease spread.
-A decision has not yet been made on how the dashboards will be published.
+Dashboards will be generated to assess coverage among race, ethnicity, gender, age, facility type and residence for monitoring disease outbreak or disease spread.
+The department will be working to publish these, so they are available publicly.